-As a part of your comprehensive estate plan, should you consider using a revocable living trust?
+As a part of your comprehensive estate planning in Texas, should you consider using a revocable living trust?

 Talking to a Texas estate planning lawyer is a great way to learn more about these and other types of trusts.
-Attorney Adam Curley of the Curley Law Firm can help you develop a comprehensive estate and asset protection plan that meets your goals and objectives.
+Attorney Adam Curley of the Curley Law Firm can help you develop comprehensive estate and asset protection strategies that meets your goals and objectives.
+Contact us today.

 Before considering a revocable trust, consider the following seven things you need to know about these versatile asset protection vehicles.

 Living Trusts, also called revocable living trusts or revocable trusts, are legal entities established for the purpose of holding assets during your lifetime.